 |Family games - mischief made legal|

-If there wasn't anything on the one TV channel, you pretty much had to come up with your own.
+If there wasn't anything on your one TV channel, you pretty much had to come up with your own.

 Entertainment, I mean.